 “The post-millennial “digital native,” a term coined by U.S. author Marc Prensky in 2001 is emerging as the globe's dominant demographic, while the “digital immigrant,” becomes a relic of a previous time.

 The digital native-immigrant concept describes the generational switchover where people are defined by the technological culture which they're familiar with.

 Prensky defines digital natives as those born into an innate “new culture” while the digital immigrants are old-world settlers, who have lived in the analogue age and immigrated to the digital world.”

-We, my friend, have the “privilege” of being the first generation of mothers to raise “digital natives.”
+We, have the “privilege” of being the first generation of mothers to raise “digital natives.”